Reduction in calls to council contact centres

 This means no development costs, no need for IT and reduced costs and improved operational resilience as a result.

 A council can have the most incredible digital service but if a person cannot track the progress of a request when they’ve submitted it, it is a breeding ground for failure demand.

-The reason companies like the Royal Mail, Amazon, Domino's and Just Eat keep their customers informed with the progress is to remove the inevitable phone calls chasing progress.
-But a great by product is an enhanced user journey created by:
+The reason companies like the Royal Mail, Amazon, Domino's and Just Eat keep their customers informed is to remove the inevitable phone calls chasing progress.
+But a great by-product is an enhanced user journey created by:

 Setting customer expectations

 Without this a user may think their request has disappeared into the ether or they might have unrealistic expectations because they’ve not been set.

 30-40% of calls to Councils are simply chasing progress - if you have a platform-based approach to service delivery, most of these can be removed simply by enabling all processes to be tracked online.

 Keeping customers in the loop across every single service might sound tricky.
 But with OneVu, councils have the ability, without help from IT, to make any process trackable.